BanaCubed/GCISTMTET/docs/particles.md

 - xVel, yVel: Set initially based on other properties, then used to update movement.

 - layer: When changing tabs, if leaving the `layer` tab, this particle will be erased.
-- You can add other features to particles, but you must impliment their effects yourself.
+- You can add other features to particles, but you must implement their effects yourself.

 Function features: These stay as functions and are for more advanced things.
 They are optional.